Arthurlie F.C.: History

 Arthurlie was founded in 1874 and played as a senior side until 1929.
 The club reached the quarter-finals of the Scottish Cup in three consecutive seasons from 1880–81, with their 1883 tie with Kilmarnock Athletic taking four games to settle.
 A notable early result was a 4–2 defeat of Celtic in the first round of the 1896–97 Scottish Cup.
 Celtic avenged this defeat with a 7–0 victory in Barrhead at the same stage the following season and the two clubs met again in Arthurlie's last Scottish Cup tie to date in 1929, with the Glasgow side winning 5–1 at Celtic Park.

 With regard to league football, the club became a founder member of the Scottish Football Federation in 1891, winning that competition in its first year before joining the Scottish Football Alliance in 1893.
 Arthurlie obtained membership of the Scottish Football League in 1901 and achieved modest results in the Second Division, with a highest finish of joint second in 1906–07.
 That division ceased operations in 1915, during the First World War, but Arthurlie did not immediately rejoin the league after the war ended.
 They instead waited until 1923 to apply for membership of the newly created Third Division.
 Arthurlie immediately won the Third Division championship, and four reasonably successful seasons in the Second Division followed.
 Financial problems forced the club to resign its membership of the league with six games of the 1928–29 season to play.
 As the club had played all the promotion-chasing clubs, their results were allowed to stand.

-A club of the same name joined the Junior grade during the early 1930s.
+The club was never formally disbanded, and indeed took part in the Scottish Amateur League in the 1929-30 season managing to complete their league programme undefeated.
+The local support was such that the club decided to enter the Western Intermediate League.
+Bottom place with only six wins all season didn't deter the club from joining the new Scottish Central Junior League in 1931-32.
+There was modest success in the first couple of seasons as a junior team but with the interest of local businessman Tommy Arrighi and the arrival of school teacher Tommy Taylor as match secretary the club began its upward trajectory.
 They found success quickly with a Scottish Junior Cup win in 1937 – defeating Kirkintilloch Rob Roy 5–1 in the final in front of a crowd of 23,000 at Celtic Park.
 Two unsuccessful final appearances followed, against Fauldhouse United in 1946, then derby rivals Pollok in 1981, before they lifted the trophy again in 1998, taking revenge on Pollok with a 4–0 victory in the final at Fir Park with strikes from Mark McLaughlin, Johnny Millar, Steven Convery and Steven Nugent.